epics-base/pvxs/documentation/client.rst

     May contain unicast and/or broadcast addresses.

 EPICS_PVA_AUTO_ADDR_LIST
-    If "YES" then all local broadcast addresses will be implicitly appended to $EPICS_PVA_ADDR_LIST "YES" if unset.
+    If "YES" then all local broadcast addresses will be implicitly appended to $EPICS_PVA_ADDR_LIST.
+    "YES" if unset.

 EPICS_PVA_NAME_SERVERS